-This will add strength and to stability to the tree structure, as well as creating a straight appearance.
+This will add strength and to stability to the tree structure, as well as create a straight appearance.
 If there is more than one leader, it may eventually cause the tree to split.
 Exceptions include:

-- Some fruit trees (namely peach, nectarine, cherry and plum, among others)
+- Some fruit trees (namely peach, nectarine, cherry, and plum, among others)

 - Trees with several trunks (each should have one main leader)